About 400 Arrested In France After PSG's Champions League Victory

 One police officer was injured, a kiosk near the avenue was set on fire, and at least six vehicles were damaged, Le Monde reported, adding that the fire was later extinguished.

-The mayor's office of Paris's 15th arrondissement announced on Saturday evening that nearly 100,000 people are expected to gather at the Champ de Mars near the Eiffel Tower on Sunday for a celebratory PSG parade.
+The mayor's office of Paris's 15th arrondissement announced on Saturday evening that nearly 100,000 people are expected to gather at the Champ de Mars near the Eiffel Tower on Sunday for a celebratory PSG parade, reports Xinhua.

+France has deployed 22,000 police to uphold order in the capital.
+Last year, two people died and close to 200 were injured after PSG won the Champions League for the first time by beating Inter Milan.

+18,000 fans at the Puskás Aréna, and cheered on by millions of supporters in Paris, across France and around the world, the Rouge et Bleu have added a 60th title to their trophy cabinet with Europe's most prestigious honour.

 Legal Disclaimer: